 Anger about AI Audiobook Voices

 Every audiobook listener I know, even the casual ones, has a favorite narrator.
-And that name will always be a draw for them even if they never go to Twitter, Facebook, Insta, and just browse Audible a bit every other month.
+And that name will always be a draw for them, even if they never go to TikTok, Facebook, or Instagram, and just browse Audible a bit every other month.
 There is a reason why Audible gives you suggestions for other titles read by the narrator you just listened to!

 And the die-hard audiobook narrator fans are actively angry about AI voices for audiobooks!
 They fear that the market will be smaller for their favorite human voices.
 And they feel it is simply shitty to do this at all because the narrator is so important for our audiobook experience.

-And that means some audiobook fans refuse to ever pay for an AI-generated audiobook on principle ground, no matter how good the AI voices get.
+And that means some audiobook fans (me included) refuse to ever pay for an AI-generated audiobook on principle grounds, no matter how good the AI voices get.

 Audible and ACX

-Until recently, a lot of the AI audiobook discussion has been theoretical.
-DeepZen’s samples are bad.
-And Audible, the biggest audiobook marketplace in the world, doesn’t allow AI-narrated audiobooks.
+Until 2023, a lot of the AI audiobook discussion was theoretical.
+Audible, the biggest audiobook marketplace in the world, didn’t allow AI-narrated audiobooks.
+And we thought we were “safe”.

 The Human Experience